 Amateur and professional photographers, except for employees of the N.C.
 Wildlife Resources Commission, the N.C.
-Museum of Natural Sciences, the N.C.
-Division of Parks & Recreation, UNC-TV and Great Outdoor Provision Co., and their immediate families (children, siblings and spouses).
+Museum of Natural Sciences, and their immediate families (children, siblings and spouses).

 Photos will be judged in 10 categories: